kaffarell/nba-ibm-award/README.md

 # nba-ibm-award

-Calculate the winner of this years IBM Award
+Calculates the winner of this years IBM Award.

+> "The IBM Award was an award given out to National Basketball Association players from 1984 to 2002.
+The award was sponsored and calculated by technology company IBM and was determined by a computer formula, which measured a player's statistical contribution to his team.
+The player with the best contribution to his team in the league received the award."   ~[Wikipedia](https://en.wikipedia.org/wiki/IBM_Award)

-IBM Award and Formula: https://en.wikipedia.org/wiki/IBM_Award
+Formula and other info:  https://en.wikipedia.org/wiki/IBM_Award